tybrauhn/XYTable/README.txt

 Configuration

 The following variables will need to be configured based on each individual construction:
-1. Pin assignments when using something other than Arduino Mega 2560/ADK
+1. Pin assignments when using something other than the RepRap Gen7 1.4.1.
 1. The number of steps per rotation for each motor
 2. The maximum speed of each motor (currently restricted by slow code)
 3. The total inches of movement of the platform per 100 steps of each motor

 Libraries

-This code uses two libraries: LiquidCrystal included with the Arduino IDE and Encoder by Paul Stoffregen.
-The latter can be downloaded here: http://www.pjrc.com/teensy/td_libs_Encoder.html.
+This code uses only one library: LiquidCrystal included with the Arduino IDE.